Technologicat/unpythonic/doc/features.md

 fibos = []
 def nextfibo(a, b):      # multiple arguments allowed
     fibos.append(a)      # store result by side effect
-    # New state, handed to next function in the pipe.
+    # New state, handed to the next function in the pipe.
     # As of v0.15.0, use `Values(...)` to represent multiple return values.
     # Positional args will be passed positionally, named ones by name.
     return Values(a=b, b=(a + b))